Cornell-Quant-Fund/CTC-2024-Derivatives/README.md

 `starter_code.py` - skeleton code for making strategy

 `run_backtester.ipynb` - jupyter notebook with framework to import your strategy and run backtester

+Note: allowed libraries include `numpy, matplotlib, seaborn, pandas, scipy, statsmodels`.
+Usage of machine and deep learning techniques is not permitted.